-Undergraduate students may use University of New Hampshire's main campus in Durham's resources and programs.
-SHARPP's 24 hour hotline is available to all students and can be reached at 603-862-7233.
+Undergraduate and graduate students as well as faculty and staff members of UNH may use University of New Hampshire's main campus in Durham, resources and programs.
+SHARPP's 24 hour hotline is available to all students and employees and can be reached at 603-862-7233.
 UNH's Psychological and Counseling Services (PACS) provides confidential counseling as well and can be reached by calling 603-862-2090.